Best EDM Clubs in London

 Electronic music is nothing new in the UK.
 They’ve even been responsible for several subgenres in the scene, which is assurance that the nightlife caters to that.
 Many of the staple clubs in London’s dance music scene sprung up in the 1990s when electronic music was really beginning (or continuing) to boom.
-Whether you are a UK local, on a group backpacking trip from the States, studying abroad, or on a self-exploring trip, chances are to get the full experience you will want to hit up a club.
+Whether you are a UK local, on a group backpacking trip from the States, studying abroad, or on a self-exploring trip, chances are to get the full experience you will want to hit up a club in London.

 It’s a guarantee that the music will be well-picked if the club brand is also a record label.
 That is the case for Fabric, Farringdon’s premium nightlife choice.
 The music sits between techno, dubstep, house and drum and bass- think Claude Vonstroke, Skrillex and Midland.
 Three rooms across 25,000 square feet means no loss of space to get your groove on.

 However, particularly for those who go to clubs to be fully engulfed in the sound, there is Room One.
 Famous for it’s floors attached to bass transducers, Room One gives new meaning to feeling the bass by literally pumping low bass frequencies through your feet to fill your entire dancing body with the music.